Nonikoff/CallStatApp/README.md

 Notes
 - Do not commit real secrets.
 Ensure `.env` is excluded in your VCS if this is intended to be private.
 If `.env` is already tracked, rotate credentials immediately and remove secrets from history.
-- The database name used in queries is `asteriskcdrdb`.
+- The database schema name currently used by the queries is hardcoded as `asteriskcdrdb` in the code.
 Ensure this schema exists on each host.
+TODO: Make DB name configurable (note: `.env.example` shows `DBx_NAME` but code does not read it yet).
 - For ASR endpoint, the DB should provide a `country_codes` table and a scalar function `get_country_code(number)`.
-TODO: Document schema and function definition for `country_codes` and `get_country_code`.
+TODO: Document production-grade schema and function definition for `country_codes` and `get_country_code` (examples below are a starting point).

 ## Installation (local)